Parses a well-formed XAML fragment and creates a corresponding object tree, and returns the root of the object tree.

 The root object of the created object tree.

-XamlReader provides object construction behavior that parallels how XAML is parsed by the Windows Runtime XAML parser and the XAML application model.
+XamlReader provides object construction behavior that parallels how XAML is parsed by the Windows Runtime XAML parser and the use of XAML for defining the UI of a Windows Store app.
 Parsing the XAML input with XamlReader.Load generates run-time object trees of Windows Runtime objects.
 The object tree provides a way to program against those objects at run time, by walking through parts of the complete tree.

 There are several concepts that are important to understand, when you create objects from XAML with the XamlReader.Load method:

 - The XAML content string must define a single root element.

 - The XAML content string must be well-formed XML, as well as being valid XAML.